(1) A handwritten list by Bea Miller Wilkinson of various Wilkinson descendants,

 We have traced our ancestors back to William Wilkinson ca 1550, Lancashire, Durham,

-confirm a link with the Lawrence Wilkinson clan of Lancashire, Durham, England.
-So far
+link with the Lawrence Wilkinson clan of Lancashire, Durham, England.
+So far no confirmation,

-and relatives, and gave them Titles and Estates.
-William's kin and sons (Will's Kin's
+relatives, and gave them Titles and Estates.
+William's kin and sons (Will's Kin's sons), related

-sons), related by marriage, were given estates in Lancashire, Durham, England.
+by marriage, were given estates in Lancashire, Durham, England.
 23 generations later

-bastards, but church records in Lichfield and London are very suggestive, although not confirmed.
-At the
+bastards, but church records in Lichfield and London are very suggestive, although not

-tower of London there was a Wilkinson who was Captain of the Guard on the night that
+confirmed.
+At the tower of London there was a Wilkinson who was Captain of the Guard on the

 underneath her arm.